apache/nuttx/tools/README.txt

   Its handling of block comments is fragile.
 If the comment is perfect, it leaves it alone, but if the block comment is deemed to need a fix it starts erroneously indenting the continuation lines of the comment.

+  NOTE: uncrustify.cfg should *ONLY* be used with new files that have an inconsistent coding style.  uncrustify.cfg should get you in the ballpark, but you should expect to review and hand-edit the files to assume 100% compliance.

+  WARNING: *NEVER* use uncrustify.cfg for modifications to existing NuttX files.
+It will probably corrupt the style in subtle ways!

   This was last verified against uncrustify 0.66.1 by Bob Feretich.